-Brian P. Downey is a partner in and co-chairman of the Commercial Litigation Practice Group with Pepper Hamilton LLP, resident in the Harrisburg office.
+Brian P. Downey is a partner in and chair of the Trial and Dispute Resolution Practice Group with Pepper Hamilton LLP, resident in the Harrisburg office.
 He also is a member of the firm's Executive Committee.
 Mr. Downey's litigation practice covers a broad range of matters including representing employers in employment claims and all types of clients in commercial disputes.
 Additionally, Mr. Downey has been involved in a variety of administrative proceedings and lobbying efforts involving Pennsylvania state government.

 Mr. Downey has successfully represented employers in a variety of wage-and-hour, employment discrimination and sexual harassment claims.
 He has represented employers in administrative proceedings before the Pennsylvania Human Relations Commission (PHRC) and the Equal Employment Opportunity Commission (EEOC).
 Additionally, he has counseled employers with respect to their obligations under the Family and Medical Leave Act (FMLA), the Fair Labor Standards Act (FLSA), the Americans with Disabilities Act (ADA) and various Pennsylvania employment statutes.
 Mr. Downey has successfully defended employers and landlords in federal and Pennsylvania state courts in suits alleging violations of the Pennsylvania Human Relations Act (PHRA), Title VII of the Civil Rights Act, the ADA, the Age Discrimination in Employment Act (ADEA), the Employee Retirement Income Security Act of 1974 (ERISA) and various common law claims arising out of employment.